sirmacik/trustcrypto.github.io/pages/mydoc/features.md

 ![](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/package.jpg)

 ### PIN PROTECTED
-Your PIN code must be typed onto the 6 button keypad of the OnlyKey in order to unlock.
-If you lose OnlyKey no problem, it is PIN protected and can’t be used without the PIN, enter the wrong PIN too many times the data will self destruct
+For OnlyKey your PIN code must be typed onto the 6 button keypad of the OnlyKey in order to unlock.
+For OnlyKey DUO you can use the OnlyKey App to unlock.
+If you lose OnlyKey no problem, it is PIN protected and can’t be used without the PIN, enter the wrong PIN too many times the data will self destruct.

 ### WHERE CONVENIENCE AND SECURITY MEET
 OnlyKey is dual use.
 It functions as a password manager and a two-factor token.
 You can plug OnlyKey into any computer, press a button, and it types out a username and password the same as if you typed it yourself; but with one big difference, you don’t have to remember passwords!
 OnlyKey does that for you.
 This allows using very complex and secure passwords that cannot be cracked by any available methods.